Sequoia National Park Guide: Hikes, Caves, Trees & Lodges

-Sequoia and Kings Canyon National Park is a place filled with vast expanses of nature, dozens of the world’s largest trees and thousands of miles of backcountry trails.
+Sequoia National Park is a place filled with a vast expanse of nature, dozens of the world’s largest trees, and thousands of miles of backcountry trails.
 It is a beautiful park that I keep coming back to over and over again.
 It was the second national park ever created, after Yellowstone and it has a rich history of inspiring visitors.
 This guide serves to spotlight some of my favorite attractions in the park and to encourage you, the visitor, to spend time exploring it.
-During the summer months there is even a shuttle that will take you up from Fresno.
+During the summer months, there is even a shuttle that will take you up from Fresno.
 So click through on any post you are interested in and be sure to let me know what I left off in the comments.
 If you want to read about Kings Canyon, which is connected to Sequoia, you can do that here.

 As you would have surely anticipated, this park is overflowing with amazing hikes and trails.
 The majority of the park is back country, so to really experience it you need to use your feet and set out to explore.
 Here are some of my favorite hikes in the park, most of which are the popular ones you would anticipate to find.
 I plan to go back and explore many of the more unknown ones soon.